goincrypto/cryptocom-exchange/docs/source/index.rst

     async def main():
         exchange = cro.Exchange()
         # NOTE: do not "break" if you need forever watch for new candles
-        async for candle in exchange.listen_candles(cro.Symbol.CROUSDT):
+        async for candle in exchange.listen_candles(cro.Pair.CROUSDT):
             ohlc4 = candle.open + candle.high + candle.low + candle.close
             ohlc4 /= 4
             print(f'OHLC / 4 of last candle {ohlc4}')